ddbj/www/_faq/en/how-to-transfer-from-supercomputer.md

 lang: en
 ---

-## How to transfer data files from the NIG supercomputer to my DRA directory?

 <h4 class="bold">If the private key was generated on Unix/Mac OS X</h4>
 <p>Transfer your private key to the NIG supercomputer (Linux).
 Next, transfer the files by executing.</p>